afreakyelf/Pdf-Viewer/README.md

 ```

 ## How to use the library?
-Okay seems like you integrated the library in your project but **how do you use it**?
+Okay seems like you have integrated the library in your project but **how do you use it**?
 Well its really easy just launch the intent with in following way:

 ```kotlin
 open_pdf.setOnClickListener {